awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 In this wait event, LOCK\_open is being used to protect various objects in the data dictionary\.
 This wait event indicates that there are threads waiting to acquire these locks\.
 Typically, this event is caused by data dictionary contention\.

 **synch/mutex/sql/LOCK\_table\_cache**
 In this wait event, there are threads waiting to acquire a lock on a table cache instance\.
-For more information, see [How MySQL Opens and Closes Tables](https://dev.mysql.com/doc/refman/5.6/en/table-cache.html) in the MySQL documentation\.
+For more information, see [How MySQL opens and closes tables](https://dev.mysql.com/doc/refman/5.6/en/table-cache.html) in the MySQL documentation\.

 **synch/mutex/sql/LOG**
 In this wait event, there are threads waiting on a log lock\.
 For example, a thread might wait for a lock to write to the slow query log file\.

 **synch/mutex/sql/MYSQL\_BIN\_LOG::LOCK\_commit**
 In this wait event, there is a thread that is waiting to acquire a lock with the intention of committing to the binary log\.
 Binary logging contention can occur on databases with a very high change rate\.
 Depending on your version of MySQL, there are certain locks being used to protect the consistency and durability of the binary log\.
 In RDS MySQL, binary logs are used for replication and the automated backup process\.
 In Aurora MySQL, binary logs are not needed for native replication or backups\.
 They are disabled by default but can be enabled and used for external replication or change data capture\.
-For more information, see [The Binary Log](https://dev.mysql.com/doc/refman/5.6/en/binary-log.html) in the MySQL documentation\.
+For more information, see [The binary log](https://dev.mysql.com/doc/refman/5.6/en/binary-log.html) in the MySQL documentation\.

 **synch/mutex/sql/MYSQL\_BIN\_LOG::LOCK\_log**
 In this wait event, threads are actively locking the binary log file\.
 Binary logging contention can occur on databases with a very high change rate\.
 Depending on your version of MySQL, there are certain locks being used to protect the consistency and durability of the binary log\.